Hixie/isd/servers/src/systems-server/techtree/README.md

 Subsequent lines must all be indented by the same (non-zero) number of space characters, followed by any characters.
-The first line that contains only an optionally-indented `]` close square bracket ends the string.
+The first line that starts with zero or more space characters then a `]` close square bracket ends the string.

 The first line (after the indent) must not be empty (unless it only contains `]`).